cat0698/initapp/README.md

 ### Usage

--To build the database, navigate to the directory of the project and import the .sql file into the server by running the following command from your terminal:
+To build the database, navigate to the directory of the project and import the .sql file into the server by running the following command from your terminal:
 ```bash
 mysql -uusername -p webapp < db.sql
 ```
 Then enter your password

--To start the application, navigate to the directory of the project in your terminal and run the following command:
+To start the application, navigate to the directory of the project in your terminal and run the following command:
 ```bash
 node app.js
 ```